baiyongan/advanced-python-techniques/docs/part06_intermediate_reading/effective_python/content.md

 ## Chapter 2: Lists and Dictionaries

+??? abstract
     In Python, the most common way to organize information is in a sequence of values stored in a list.
 A list‘s natural complement is the dict that stores lookup keys - mapped to corresponding values.
 This chapter covers how to build programs with these versatile building blocks.

 - [ ] 11 Know How to Slice Sequences
 - [ ] 12 Avoid Striding and Slicing in a Single Expression